-The geological team at Europa Metals has completed several important workstreams and internal projects over the last four years to improve the geological understanding of the Toral deposit.
+The geological team at Europa Metals has completed several important workstreams and internal projects over the last five years to improve our geological understanding of the Toral deposit.

-The 2018 re-logging exercise of the historic Peñarroya core at the IGME facilities, proved to be beneficial as it assisted in increasing the Company's understanding of the geological environment and controls on mineralisation.
+The 2018 re-logging exercise of the historic Peñarroya core at the Instituto Geológico y Minero de España (IGME) facilities, proved to be beneficial as it assisted in increasing the Company's understanding of the geological environment and controls on mineralisation.
 In addition, it provided basic structural data and, importantly, increased the quantity and quality of bulk density measurements.